Island Grove Park: Abolitionist History

 On Memorial Day 1909, a large granitic boulder with a bronze plaque engraving was laid at Island Grove to honor the historic anti-slavery efforts that transpired there between 1846 and 1865.
 Only White male and female abolitionists are acknowledged by name on the memorial, concealing the role of Black abolitionists at Island Grove and anti-slavery efforts more broadly.
 The engraving reads:

 " Meetings in the cause of abolition of slavery were held in this Grove yearly from 1846 to 1865.
 On this spot William Lloyd Garrison, Wendell Phillips, Edmund Quincy, Theodore Parker, Francis Jackson, Parker Pillsbury, George Thompson, Abby Kelley Foster, Lucy Stone, and others addressed the people.
 Suffering all manner of abuse, the abolitionists stood steadfast until the slave was made free.
 Reader, take heed!
 Stand for the right, though power and wealth and all your fellows turn against you and persecute you.
 ‘I am in earnest-- I will not equivocate – I will not excuse – I will not retreat a single inch – and I will be heard.'
 Garrison Erected by an Abington Soldier, who served and was wounded in the war that ended slavery."

 Captain Moses N. Arnold, who had attended abolitionist gatherings in Abington as a child with his father, is the American soldier referred to on the engraving.
 He was instrumental in ensuring that the abolitionist history of Island Grove was honored, albeit a partial history, and had the granite memorial placed near the site of the podium where so many luminaries of the anti-slavery efforts had spoken."

 William Lloyd Garrison Jr. spoke at the dedication of the Island Grove abolitionist memorial on Memorial Day 1909.
-He reminded the audience that abolitoinists during the time of the Island Grove anti-slavery picnics were described as "traitors, infadels, and aetheists."
+He reminded the audience that abolitionists during the time of the Island Grove anti-slavery picnics were described as "traitors, infadels, and atheists."
 He went on to give an account of the many abolitionists who spoke at Island Grove, citing Black and White activists.
-In addition to the above-mentioned individuals, he stated that Sojourner Truth spoke at Island Grove in 1850, although no evidence of this has been found in the 1850 August and July publications of The Liberator.
-In addition, he mentioned that the following individuals spoke or where present at Island Grove anti-slavery picnics: Oliver Johnson, James N. Buffum, John Murray Spear, Moncure D. Conway, James Freeman Clarke, Thomas Wentworth Higginson, Samuel Joseph May, Henry C. Wright, and Andrew T. Foss.
-At the time of speaking, he warned that "Again race prejudice and hatred rear their ugly heads, and under new guises oppression seeks to reimpose caste lines throughout the land."
+In addition to the above-cited speakers, he mentioned that the following individuals spoke or where present at Island Grove anti-slavery picnics: Oliver Johnson, James N. Buffum, John Murray Spear, Moncure D. Conway, James Freeman Clarke, Thomas Wentworth Higginson, Samuel Joseph May, Henry C. Wright, and Andrew T. Foss.
+Frederick Douglass was invited to speak at Island Grove on July 4, 1850, the same day that Sojourner Truth spoke, but sent a letter instead, which was read by Samuel May Jr.. when dedicating the memorial, Garrison Jr. warned that "Again race prejudice and hatred rear their ugly heads, and under new guises oppression seeks to reimpose caste lines throughout the land."
 He called on attendees to show their appreciation for the abolitionists' efforts "by equal fidelity to truth and justice in this hour of need."